PolarisCode/PaymentGW/README.md

 Above command should be run in directory where docker-compose.yml file resides

-In running state there should be 4 containers runnings:
+In running state 4 containers must be started:

-3 for each project and one for sql server
+- 3 for each project (simulator, api, gateway)
+- 1 for sql server (sql server 2017 express edition)

 It can be checked by command

  ```